galderz/datagrid-patterns/README.md

 Finally, a CLI version of the real-time demo is available which is not as dynamic as the JavaFX version.

+# Live Events

+Here's a list of conferences and user groups where this demo has been presented.
+The `live-events` folder contains step-by-step instructions of the demos, as presented in these live events:

+* 6th May 2017 - Devoxx France

 # Blogs

 Here's a list of blog posts where this demo has been featured: